YouTube Limits Relationship With Logan Paul After His Video Depicting Dead Body

 Nearly two weeks after Logan Paul posted a YouTube video depicting an apparent suicide victim — and just over a week after he removed it and apologized — the online video platform has announced it is scaling back its relationship with the vlogging star.

-"In light of recent events, we have decided to remove Logan Paul's channels from Google Preferred," a YouTube spokesperson said in a statement to multiple media outlets, referring to the program connecting advertisers with top-tier content producers on the site.
+"In light of recent events, we have decided to remove Logan Paul's channels from Google Preferred," a YouTube spokesperson said in a statement to NPR on Thursday, referring to the program connecting advertisers with top-tier content producers on the site.
 "Additionally, we will not feature Logan in season four of 'Foursome' and his new Originals are on hold."

 Those projects include The Thinning: New World Order, Paul's follow-up to his 2017 feature-length film for YouTube.
 The launch of that sequel has also been shelved.